 DOCS (Department of Community Service) is a student run, non-profit organization of the University of Miami Miller School of Medicine.
 DOCS develops, coordinates, and aids in the implementation of community health initiatives as the “umbrella organization” for student-run health fairs and weekly clinics.

-Through the DOCS Community Outreach Conference and Retreat, attendees will have the opportunity to discuss common challenges that medical student organizations across the nation face in planning and implementing community health projects.
+Through the DOCS Community Leadership Conference and Retreat, attendees will have the opportunity to discuss common challenges that medical student organizations across the nation face in planning and implementing community health projects.
 This will be accomplished through power-point presentations given by each participating school, problem-solving break out sessions, and interactive discussions.
 The attendees will also learn how they can implement the DOCS model to help strengthen their own medical schools’ community service efforts.

 The Retreat also provides hands-on experiences as attendees are paired-up with a DOCS student leader while they volunteer at the DOCS Florida Keys Health Fairs.
 This experience will develop knowledge and skills of health care delivery while enhancing the health and well-being of the Florida Keys community.